-Peter is an ecologist-turned-farmer and applies his background in complexity science and ecology towards the design, restoration, and management of diverse and agriculturally productive savanna ecosystems.
-He and his wife Maureen founded Mastodon Valley Farm, a 100-acre farm in Southwestern Wisconsin where they are homesteading, planting lots of trees, and grazing lots of animals.
+Peter is an ecologist-turned-farmer and applies his background in ecology towards the design, restoration, and management of diverse and agriculturally productive savanna ecosystems.
+He and his wife Maureen founded Mastodon Valley Farm, a 100-acre farm in Southwestern Wisconsin where they are developing an off-grid homestead, planting lots of trees, and grazing lots of animals.

 Maureen is the Mastodon Valley homestead czar, chief creativity officer, farm organizer, and chef.
 She will share insights on getting a farm and businesses off the ground, and how she transitioned from city life to farm life by building an off-road, off-grid homestead.
 She may even explain how she built the yurt that Peter and Mo lived in their first season with nothing more than some sticks, canvas, a 1940s sowing machine, and a solar panel.

 Grant is the Founder of VersaLand and known in some circles as the “Mad Scientist of Permaculture”.
 As a farmer-hacker-artist, Grant develops new tools and techniques for creating and managing agroecosystems, including GPS Keyline technology, custom tree planters, and electric tractors.
 Leveraging a background in agricultural and commercial land management and brokerage, Grant will share innovative ways to gain land access, design a diverse farm, and create a broadacre permaculture farm that yields abundant rewards.